Contact (1997 American film): Plot

-An international panel will select a candidate to travel in the machine.
-Arroway is a leading candidate until the Christian philosopher Palmer Joss, a member of the panel with whom she briefly had a romantic relationship in Puerto Rico, draws attention to her atheism.
+An international panel is assembled to select a candidate to travel in the machine.
+An American is preferred, and Arroway is a leading candidate until Palmer Joss, a panel member, focuses on her atheism during the interviews.
 The panel selects Drumlin.
-During the first tests, a religious terrorist destroys the machine with a suicide bomb, killing himself, Drumlin, and several others.
-Hadden, now residing on the Mir space station and dying of cancer, reveals to Arroway the U.S. government and his company have used a secret contract to build a second machine in Hokkaido, Japan.
-Arroway, the only American remaining among the candidate pool, will use it.
+During the first tests, a fanatical religious terrorist destroys the machine with a suicide bomb, killing Drumlin and several others.
+Hadden, terminally ill with cancer, is now residing on the Mir space station.
+He informs Arroway that the US government and Hadden Industries have secretly built a second machine in Hokkaido, Japan.
+Arroway, the only remaining American candidate, will use it.

-Equipped with multiple recording devices, Arroway enters a pod which is dropped into the machine, and seemingly travels through wormholes.
-She observes a radio array-like structure at Vega, signs of civilization on an alien planet, and a celestial event that makes her ecstatic.
-Arroway finds herself on a beach similar to a childhood drawing she made of Pensacola, Florida.
-An alien approaches, taking on the appearance of her deceased father.
-He explains that the aliens detected humanity's radio emissions and judged them worthy of being shown a first step into the cosmos.
+In Japan, Joss and Arroway are reunited.
+Joss explains he voted against Arroway because he feared she would not survive the experiment.
+Equipped with multiple recording devices, Arroway enters a pod which is dropped through the massive machine's counter-rotating rings.
+She seemingly travels through wormholes and observes a radio array-like structure at Vega, signs of civilization on an alien planet, and a celestial event.
+Arroway finds herself on a beach similar to her childhood drawing of Pensacola, Florida.
+An alien assuming her deceased father's appearance approaches.
+He explains that the aliens detected humans' radio emissions and judged it worthy of a first step into the cosmos.
+Arroway is soon sent back through the wormhole.

-Arroway regains consciousness in the pod.
-The mission control team tell her that the pod fell through the machine into a safety net and that the experiment achieved nothing.
-Arroway insists she was gone for about 18 hours, but her recording devices show only static.
-A Congressional Committee headed by Kitz speculates the signal and machine were a hoax designed by Hadden, who has since died.
-Arroway requests the committee accept the truth of her testimony on faith, saying that, while her testimony cannot be proven scientifically, it has affected her humanity.
+Arroway regains consciousness inside the pod.
+The mission control team reports that the pod fell through the machine into a safety net and that the experiment achieved nothing.
+Arroway insists she was gone for hours, but her devices recorded only static.
+A Congressional Committee headed by Kitz speculates the signal and the machine were a hoax perpetrated by Hadden, now deceased.
+Arroway admits she cannot scientifically prove her experience and requests the committee accept her testimony on faith.

-Arroway reunites with Joss, who says he believes her.
-Kitz and the White House official Rachel Constantine discuss the confidential information, and observe that Arroway's device recorded 18 hours of static.
+Joss tells the press that he believes Arroway's claim, and they leave the hearing together.
+Kitz and White House official Rachel Constantine discuss the confidential information and observe that Arroway's device recorded 18 hours of static.
 Arroway receives ongoing financial support for the SETI program at the VLA.